projecttacoma/fqm-execution/README.md

 ![Calculate](doc/calculate_Sequence.png)

+## Contributions
+For suggestions or contributions, please use [GitHub Issues](https://github.com/projecttacoma/fqm-execution/issues) or open a [Pull Request](https://github.com/projecttacoma/fqm-execution/pulls).

 ## License

-Copyright 2020 The MITRE Corporation
+Copyright 2020-2022 The MITRE Corporation

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at